Jay-o-Way/Learning-this/docs/whiteboard.md

 ## GUI

 Should be similar to Windows 11.
+Origin for style = ?

 <https://learn.microsoft.com/windows/apps/design/signature-experiences/design-principles>